-- 1. Added wreckfish to the management unit.

-- 2. Defined optimum yield (OY).
+- 1. Added wreckfish to the management unit. - 2.
+Defined optimum yield (OY).

-- 3. Defined overfishing.

-- 4. Required a permit to fish for, land, or sell wreckfish.

-- 5. Established a data collection system for management. - 6.
+- 3. Defined overfishing. - 4.
+Required a permit to fish for, land, or sell wreckfish. - 5.
+Established a data collection system for management. - 6.
 Established a control date of March 28, 1990, for a limited-entry program. - 7.
 Established a fishing year beginning April 1. - 8.
 Established a total allowable catch initially set at 2 million pounds (mp). - 9.
 Established a 10,000 pounds trip limit. - 10.
 Established a spawning season closure from January 15 through April 15.

-The initial management measures were quickly found to be insufficient for restricting landings to the total allowable catch (TAC), as the newly permitted fishermen caught the entire 2 mp TAC in the first four months of the 1991-1992 season.
-Amendment 4 to the Snapper Grouper FMP (SAFMC 1991b) was not primarily directed at regulating wreckfish but did add one significant restriction with the banning of bottom longline gear in the wreckfish portion of the snapper grouper fishery.
-Before that longline ban went into effect in October 1991, however, the Council passed Amendment 5 (SAFMC 1991a), which introduced the ITQ program that is still in place.
+The initial management measures were quickly found to be insufficient for restricting landings to the total allowable catch (TAC), as the newly permitted fishermen caught the entire 2 million pounds (mp) TAC in the first four months of the 1991-1992 season.
+Amendment 4 to the Snapper Grouper FMP (SAFMC 1991a) was not primarily directed at regulating wreckfish but added one significant restriction with the banning of bottom longline gear in the wreckfish portion of the snapper grouper fishery.
+Before that longline ban went into effect in October 1991, however, the Council passed Amendment 5 to the Snapper Grouper FMP (Amendment 5; SAFMC 1991b), which introduced the ITQ program that is still in place.

-The wreckfish ITQ is the oldest finfish ITQ in the United States and the second oldest ITQ overall (after ocean quahog/surf clam).
-The final rule for Amendment 5 introduced a regulatory system of transferable and divisible privileges to catch and sell wreckfish in the area under the Council's jurisdiction.
-On the first page of Amendment 5, the ITQs are defined in two separate but related ways.
+The Wreckfish ITQ Program is the oldest finfish ITQ in the United States and the second oldest ITQ overall (after ocean quahog/surf clam).
+The final rule for Amendment 5 introduced a regulatory system of transferable and divisible privileges to catch and sell wreckfish in the area under the Council's jurisdiction On the first page of Amendment 5, the ITQs are defined in two separate but related ways.
 Percentage shares are an individual "fisherman's permanent holding in the fishery based on the initial allocation of shares that can be modified by trading."
 Individual quotas are "the quantity of wreckfish that a percentage share translates into in a particular year."
 Amendment 5 introduced a system for tracking and monitoring both percentage share and individual quota transactions, and these systems are still in use.
-The ITQ program did not replace the wreckfish vessel permit requirement established in Amendment 3 (SAFMC 1990), and wreckfish fishermen are still required to have this permit to harvest wreckfish.
-Wreckfish dealers have also been required to be permitted since Amendment 5, though the original wreckfish dealer permit was replaced with the Gulf and South Atlantic Dealer permit in Amendment 40 to the Snapper Grouper FMP (2013).
+The ITQ program did not replace the wreckfish fishermen are still required to have this permit to harvest wreckfish.
+Wreckfish dealers have also been required to be permitted since Amendment 5, though the original wreckfish dealer permit was replaced with the Gulf and South Atlantic Dealer permit in Amendment 40 to the Snapper Grouper FMP (SAFMC 2013).
 Fishermen and dealers must comply with the data reporting requirements of the wreckfish ITQ as outlined in Amendment 5.

-Following the implementation of the ITQ program, the fishery for wreckfish experienced a steady drop in landings throughout the latter half of the 1990s and early 2000s.
+Following the implementation of the Wreckfish ITQ Program, the fishery for wreckfish experienced a steady drop in landings throughout the latter half of the 1990s and early 2000s.
 The reasons for this are discussed extensively in Yandle and Crosson (2015), who concluded that shareholders had chosen to invest in other, more lucrative fisheries following a drop in wreckfish prices.
 Most shareholders were not active in the fishery for wreckfish, and most of the wreckfish shares went unharvested during this time.

-Amendment 20A (SAFMC 2012) revised the Wreckfish ITQ program with the following actions:
+Amendment 20A to the Snapper Grouper (SAFMC 2011) revised the Wreckfish ITQ Program with the following actions:

-- 1. Define and revert inactive wreckfish shares.
-Inactive shares were defined as shares belonging to any ITQ shareholder who had not reported wreckfish landings between April 16, 2006, and January 14, 2011.
-Inactive shares were eligible for redistribution among active shareholders. - 2.
-Redistribute reverted quota shares to remaining shareholders using total wreckfish landings from April 16, 2006, through January 14, 2011.
+1. Define and revert inactive wreckfish shares.
+Inactive shares were defined as shares belonging to any ITQ shareholder who had not reported wreckfish landings between